 How & why our wine tastes change

-How & why our wine tastes change Think back to when you first started drinking wine – what was your preferred wine style then?
+How & why our wine tastes change Do our wine tastes change as we get older?
+Think back to when you first started drinking wine – what was your preferred wine style then?
 My guess is something different from your current favourite style of wine.
-For me personally I suspect it was something like a medium-dry German white wine a la Blue Nun or a rustic Chianti from a raffia-covered bottle but that probably says more about my age and wallet than about my taste in wine.
-Whatever that first glass was, it certainly wasn’t my wine epiphany which came much later.
+For me personally I suspect it was something like a medium-dry German white wine à la Blue Nun or a rustic Chianti from a raffia-covered bottle but that probably says more about my age and wallet than about my taste in wine!
+Whatever that first glass was, it certainly wasn’t my wine epiphany – that came much later.
 But it does follow the start to most people’s wine journey, a trajectory which starts or is perceived to start with sweeter, lighter styles of wine, moves on to bigger, bolder wines and ends up with lighter, more elegant wines.
 But is this journey to a wider, more sophisticated range of wines a result of a change in our sense of taste as we get older – or is there more to it than that?
-Our tastes in food certainly change.
-It’s a standing joke in my family whenever anyone eats a banana that I pull a face of disgust and everyone chants “…but you used to love bananas…”.Personally I can’t remember eating them as a child but as I now can’t abide the smell, taste or texture of the darned things, it’s hard to imagine that I ever used to eat them let alone love them.
+Our tastes in food certainly change over time.
+It’s a standing joke in my family whenever anyone eats a banana that I pull a face of disgust and everyone chants “…but you used to love bananas…”.
+I can’t remember eating them as a child but as I now can’t abide the smell, taste or texture of the darned things, it’s hard to imagine that I ever used to eat them let alone love them.
 But I will concede that it is possible because tastes do change as we age.
 I never used to be bothered about chocolate but I do now enjoy a piece every now and then.
 Similarly I used to dislike Sauvignon Blanc but now appreciate a glass of (really well-made) Sauvignon.
-Here’s my somewhat light-hearted look at how and why our tastes in wine change.
-How we taste wine (& other things) Going back to basics, when we taste anything, we pick up the five basic taste characteristics – sweet, salty, bitter, sour and umami – via gustatory or taste receptors, the taste buds.
-Messages are sent to our brains to help us detect these characteristics but it is commonly agreed that the sense of smell is actually more important for our ability to taste than our sense of taste.
-In fact it is only when our sense of smell is also used, via olfactory receptors in our noses, that we are able to detect specific food flavours like strawberry, blackcurrant, chocolate etc. Part of the joy of tasting good wine is swirling and sniffing the aromas.
-The texture and temperature of food and wine, our hormones, memories and emotions also play a part in our ability to determine flavours.
-Our sense of smell in particular also helps recall memories.
-For example you can improve your wine-tasting skills by practice, practice, practice – and that’s not just an excuse to drink more.
-The wider range of wines that you taste, the better you become at distinguishing and recalling tastes and flavours.
-Some people smell better than others – as some people are more sensitive to tastes than others – see my blogpost on supertasters.
-Some people for example are very sensitive to the compound behind corked wine, TCA; others can’t smell it at all.
-In order to be able to smell aromas in wine, swirling the wine in your glass.
-This helps the aromas rise to meet your olfactory receptors but also releases aromas as the air interacts with the wine.
-How our sense of taste in wine can change Several research projects have been undertaken to determine how our tastes in wine change, most recently by Sonoma State University*.
-They devised an unscientifically proven wine palate life cycle which suggests 4 stages of taste preferences in wine: a preference for medium dry or medium sweet white and rosé wines such as Riesling, Muscat, Prosecco dry white and rosé wines like Sauvignon Blanc and softer, lighter red wines like Merlot and Pinot Noir distinctive, more aromatic white varietals like Gruner Veltliner and Torrontes and bolder reds like Malbec and Cabernet Sauvignon more distinctive wines like Barolo, Burgundies and dry Riesling.
+Here’s my somewhat light-hearted look at how and why our tastes in wine change as we age.
+How our taste in wine can change as we age Several research projects have been undertaken to determine how our tastes in wine change, most recently by Sonoma State University*.
+They devised an unscientifically proven wine palate life cycle which suggests 4 stages of taste preferences in wine: 1. a preference for medium dry or medium sweet white and rosé wines such as Riesling, Muscat, Prosecco 2. dry white and rosé wines like Sauvignon Blanc and softer, lighter red wines like Merlot and Pinot Noir 3. distinctive, more aromatic white varietals like Gruner Veltliner and Torrontes and bolder reds like Malbec and Cabernet Sauvignon 4. more distinctive wines like Barolo, Burgundies and dry Riesling.
 They tested this model with a survey which showed that 69% of participants said that their tastes in wine had changed over time – young adults were as likely as older participants to report a change – with 54% of participants reporting semi-sweet and sweet white and rosé wines as their initial preferred style and 61% giving their current preferred style as dry reds and slightly sweet red wines (the latter a relatively new category popular in the US where the survey took place).
-By the way this study was carried out in 2018 so interesting I think to see semi-sweet and sweet wines so high so recently.
-Of the 31% of respondent who reported no change in preference a “statistically significant percentage” were sweet and semi-sweet wine drinkers.
-Why our sense of taste changes What is the main reason or reasons for wine preferences changing over time for most people?
+By the way this study was carried out in 2018 so interesting I think to see semi-sweet and sweet wines so high relatively recently.
+Of the 31% of respondents who reported no change in preference a “statistically significant percentage” were sweet and semi-sweet wine drinkers.
+Why our sense of taste changes as we age What is the main reason or reasons for wine preferences changing over time for most people?
 Age seems to play a large part.
 We are born with 10,000 taste buds all over our mouths (not just on our tongues) and these regenerate every 10 to 14 days although apparently our ability to detect aromas develops and plateaus when we are still children.
 As we age the regeneration of our taste buds slows down and in fact some of the taste buds don’t grow back so we end up with fewer than we used to have.
 This can happen in our fifties and even earlier especially for women.
 In addition our taste buds shrink as we get older.
 If that’s not bad enough our sense of smell deteriorates as we get older too although it is thought at a later age than our sense of taste, from our sixties, and sadly the deterioration cannot be reversed.
 Some even argue that the deterioration starts at a much earlier age.
-And as a triple whammy saliva production also
+And as a triple whammy saliva production also reduces as we get older – and saliva helps transmit the substances that we eat or drink to the taste receptors but is also thought to stimulate our taste buds.
+Other reasons why our sense of taste changes Just as malfunction of our salivary glands can impact on our ability to taste wine, many illnesses can have the same effect – we all know that Covid-19 can affect our sense of smell and / or taste but even the common cold and some allergies can do the same.
+Other more serious illnesses including disorders of the nervous system can cause you to lose your ability to taste food and wine so if you have a prolonged period without being able to taste or develop a sudden loss of taste that you can’t find a reason for, get it checked out.
+Drugs can also alter how we perceive flavours and can change the make-up of our saliva, especially antibiotics, blood pressure drugs and some cancer treatments.
+Medication can also make your mouth dry and this dehydration can mean flavours may not be detected as easily.
+Deficiency in some nutrients including vitamin B12 and zinc can also lead to a loss of taste.
+As we are more likely to develop medical problems and take more drugs as we age, then it does seem likely that ageing is a major factor in why our tastes change.
+The degree to which we lose our senses of smell and taste differs per person so you

 Guide to the Semillon grape & wines

-Guide to the Semillon grape and wines Here I take a look at the Semillon or Sémillon grape and why it is, in my opinion, hugely under-rated.
+Guide to the Semillon grape and wines Semillon (or Sémillon) may not enjoy the same instant recognition as Chardonnay or Sauvignon Blanc, yet this white grape has been producing some of the world’s most complex, age-worthy and food-friendly wines for centuries.
+From the legendary sweet wines of Sauternes and Barsac to the crisp, long-lived dry styles of Bordeaux and Australia’s Hunter Valley, Semillon is one of the most versatile white wine grapes you can buy — and arguably one of the most underrated.
+This combination of versatility, longevity and food-friendliness makes Semillon a grape worth rediscovering.
+Whether you enjoy structured dry whites, elegant blends, or opulent sweet wines, there is almost certainly a style of Semillon to suit your palate.
+Yet despite its pedigree and proven track record, plantings of Semillon have declined in several countries, partly due to the global rise of Chardonnay and the demand for easy-drinking, early-release wines.
+Semillon often needs time — both in the vineyard and in the bottle — to show its true character.
+When cropped too heavily or released too young, it can seem neutral and unremarkable.
+But when yields are controlled and the wine is given patience, Semillon reveals depth, texture, honeyed complexity and an ability to age for decades.
+In this guide, we’ll explore what makes Semillon unique among white wine grapes, where it is grown and how climate influences the flavour of its wines, how Semillon ages and when to drink it, the best food pairings for both dry and sweet styles and why you should try it.
+If you’ve overlooked Semillon in the past, it may be time to take another look.
+This understated grape has been quietly producing some of the world’s finest white wines — and it deserves far more attention than it gets.
 What’s the big deal with Semillon?
-Admittedly Semillon is not going to appeal to people who prefer their white wines to be very light in colour and body but it has a lot going for it, not least the fact that it is so versatile.
-Semillon produces: complex, fuller-bodied still dry wines and rich sweet wines plus it blends well, especially with Sauvignon Blanc and particularly in Bordeaux and in Australia.
-It is its ability to make arguably the best sweet wines in the world in Sauternes and Barsac that earns Semillon its classic grape status.
-In the right conditions the sugars in the grapes become concentrated to make them super-sweet; we’ll go into more detail on this process in a future blog.
+Admittedly Semillon may not appeal to people who prefer their white wines to be very light in colour and body but it has a lot going for it, not least the fact that it is so versatile.
+Few white grape varieties can match its range.
+Semillon produces: complex fuller-bodied dry white wines that evolve beautifully with age some of the most successful white wine blends in the world — particularly when it is paired with Sauvignon Blanc and particularly in Bordeaux and Australia and rich, luscious dessert wines with extraordinary longevity.
+It is Semillon’s ability to make arguably the best sweet wines in the world in Sauternes and Barsac that earns Semillon its classic grape status.
+In the right conditions the sugars in the grapes become concentrated to make them super-sweet; we’ll go into more detail on this process in a future blogpost.
+Semillon can be crisp and citrus-led in cooler climates or textured, waxy and generously fruity in warmer regions.
+It can be bright and minerally or creamy and oak-influenced.
+In short, Semillon is a grape of remarkable adaptability.
 Where to find Semillon Aside from its home of Bordeaux, Semillon is grown largely in Australia, especially in the Hunter Valley, in South Africa, Argentina and Chile although Semillon vines have reduced in number as the craze for Chardonnay took hold in these countries.
 In addition it is not the easiest grape to grow, or rather it grows profusely but producing good flavoursome Semillon is notoriously difficult.
 Flavour profiles of Semillon wines Dry Semillon At its worst, as a commercial bulk wine, Semillon lacks any flavour characteristics but at its best, when the grapes are grown in low yields and to their optimal ripeness and the dry wine is produced with care, it is intense, multi-layered with fruity, nutty and savoury characteristics, full body and a smooth, creamy texture.
 In cool climate Semillon like those produced in Bordeaux and Hunter Valley citrus fruits – lemon, grapefruit and lime – and apple are likely to be predominant; the wine may also have floral aromas.
 The acidity will generally be higher and so the wine will be a little sharper.
 And in fact if it has not ripened properly Semillon tends to be very like Sauvignon Blanc to which it is related; some say it is like Pinot Grigio.
 It will also tend not to be aged in oak in cooler regions though some flavour characteristics such as honey, butter and toast and textures that may be associated with ageing can develop if a wine is kept in bottle for a reasonable time.
-These wines are likely to be lower in alcohol at c.12% ABV.In warmer climate dry Semillon from areas like Southern Australia, South Africa and Argentina the fruit flavours will tend more towards ripe pears, greengages, papaya, peach and mango though the lemon flavour usually remains.
+These wines are likely to be lower in alcohol at c.12% ABV.
+In warmer climate dry Semillon from areas like Southern Australia, South Africa and Argentina the fruit flavours will tend more towards ripe pears, greengages, papaya, peach and mango though the lemon flavour usually remains.
 The dry straw aroma for which Semillon is known and the floral scents will be more predominant and there may be spices like ginger in the mix.
 If oak ageing is used the butter and creamy aromas and tastes and the smooth, full-body will be enhanced.
 The texture of Semillon from a warmer area can be a little oily (in a good way), some call it lanolin or waxy, and in a good wine this should be balanced with some acidity.
 The alcohol will be higher at around 13.5 or 14% ABV.
 These Semillons can be like a rich, creamy Chardonnay.
 When blended with Sauvignon Blanc, the added acidity from the Sauvignon creates a crisper wine and balances the richness of the Semillon; the flavour profile will depend upon the ratio of each grape in the blend.
 Sweet Semillon A fabulous sweet Semillon will have a lovely silky, luscious texture and a multitude of flavours and aromas such as honey, nuts, marzipan, peaches, coconut, pineapple etc. To avoid it being cloyingly sweet the wine must have some crisp acidity to balance the sweetness.
 When to drink Semillon Good Semillon is generally better if it has a few years under its belt before being consumed.
-The problem with most wine retailers (and I include the supermarkets that sell well over 80% of wine in the UK) is that they push wine out far too soon.
-You need to be looking for at least 3 or 4 years of age before drinking it.
-Any earlier than that and it is likely to be too young and of a commercial, one-dimensional style which does no favours to Semillon’s reputation.
-The advantage is that it is very long-lived so if well-made dry Semillon can keep for 15 to 20 years and sweet Semillon even longer.
-One of the disadvantages however of its needing some age before drinking – and of its affinity with oak – is that it is not the cheapest wine but it is definitely worth treating yourself from time to time.
-Pairing Semillon with food Food-wise dry Semillon has the body to make it the perfect match for rich meals like those we eat at Christmas and Easter where there are a lot of different flavours on a plate including fruity and creamy sauces – remember number one of my wine and food-matching tips – match the weight of the food with the wine.
-And the nuttiness of the wine complements a nut roast.
-Perhaps surprisingly Semillon also makes a good match for relatively spicy food – mildly spiced curries, Thai and Japanese dishes.
-Cooler climate Semillon is especially good with fish, seafood and even sushi.
-Dessert Semillon wines are great with most desserts – remember number 2 of my food and wine matching tips – always to serve a wine that is sweeter than the food to avoid an acidic or sour taste – so rich and creamy puddings are perfect.
-But sweet Semillon is also good with some savoury foods – foie gras is perhaps the better known combination but try it also with blue cheese and nutty flavoured cheese like a strong cheddar and Gruyere.
-It’s time to give Semillon a chance … just find the right style of Semillon for you.
-If you are a fan of Chardonnay try a
+The problem with most wine retailers (and I include the

 Grenache grapes & wine styles

 Grenache grapes & wine styles There’s a whole family of Grenache grapes and consequently a wide range of different Grenache wines.
 So, what wines are made from Grenache grapes?
 Grenache can be a full-bodied wine or a lighter style, Grenache can be a dry wine or a sweet wine, a red wine, white wine or rosé and a fortified wine as you will discover.
 This blogpost will also look at the regions where Grenache is grown, why Grenache produces different wines, what grape Grenache is similar to and what you should eat with Grenache.
 Grenache grape: Grenache or Garnacha or Garnatxa?
 Although many believe Grenache is a French grape, it is in fact Spanish, its Spanish name being Garnacha.
 There are some who claim that it comes from Sardinia where it is and for centuries has been known as Cannonau.
 However since Spain has all three different coloured Garnacha grapes and more variations and mutations it seems to be the most likely source.
 The biggest plantings of Grenache by far are in Spain and Southern France and so the Spanish and French names are the best known (and used interchangeably in this blog post); I have also included the Catalan names since there is a growing interest in the Grenache grape amongst winemakers in Catalonia.
 There are black, white, grey and even hairy versions of the Grenache grape – yes, you read that correctly, a hairy Grenache grape … Black Grenache To give it its full French name Grenache Noir is known as Garnacha (Tinta) in Spain and Garnatxa or Garnaxa in Catalonia.
 It is a very old variety and the 7th most widely-planted black wine grape in the world (163 000 ha in 2015), perhaps surprising since Grenache only wines are quite rare.
 The Grenache grape is very vigorous. drought resistant and adapts easily to different soils.
 It has naturally high alcohol, red fruit flavours, medium acidity and tannins.
 There are a number of problems for wine makers: the yields and the alcohol level need controlling, harvesting time must be carefully selected to achieve full ripeness and sufficient acidity and if Grenache vinyeards are irrigated they can produce dilute, one-dimensional wines.
 It can also oxidise easily and often needs drinking while relatively young.
 So it seems it is not the easiest grape to tend.
 Producers of commercial style Grenache are less concerned about this but producers of better quality wines keep the alcohol in check by not letting the grapes over-ripen; there is an added danger that if grapes are left on the vine too long the acidity, which is not overly high in Grenache, will fall too low and produce flat of “flabby” wines.
 When winemakers produce a balance between the juicy fruit flavours, the alcohol. the acidity and the tannins, Grenache can be a truly amazing wine that can age well.
 White Grenache Garnacha Blanca is also known as Grenache Blanc or Garnatxa Blanca in Catalan.
 The white version of Grenache has similar qualities to the black Grenache grape though it is nowhere near as widely planted.
 Again care needs to be taken to keep yields low and not to let the alcohol take over.
 Grey Grenache Known as Garnacha Roja, Grenache Gris and Garnatxa Gris, this grey or pink-skinned variety of Grenache is more unusual and most often used in blends with Grenache Blanc to add perfume and body.
 Hairy Grenache Grenache Poilu, Garnacha Peluda or Garnatxa Peluda is very similar to Garnacha Tinta but has one major advantage, higher natural acidity, and one major difference, its hairy leaves.
 The underside of the leaves are covered in down thought to have developed to preserve moisture.
 There is also a grape known as Garnacha Tintorera but it is from another grape family altogether.
 Where is Grenache grown?
 France and Spain are by far the two largest producers of Grenache Noir, together they account for 87% of its vineyard area worldwide.
 In France you will find it mainly in the Southern Rhône, in Provence and in Languedoc-Roussillon, all areas in the south with a hot climate.
 In Spain it is grown mainly in Aragon in the North East, in Catalonia, in Rioja and in Priorat.
 It is grown elsewhere but sadly not always to produce the best wines.
 In some New World warm climate areas Grenache is used for high volume, inexpensive wines.
 This I know is a very wide generalisation and it is increasingly possible to find high quality Grenache in all countries where it is grown when care has been taken in the wine-making process.
 In pre-Shiraz Australia Grenache was the most planted black variety and its plantings are again increasing there as our love for Aussie Shiraz is declining.
 Again Southern France and Spain have the most Garnacha Blanca vines.
 Many of the French grapes are destined for blends and for vin doux naturel, a fortified wine.
 In North East Spain and Tarragona it is grown for blends – it is permitted in white Rioja, Priorat, Terra Alta etc – and increasingly for 100% varietals in Terra Alta.
 What wines are made from Grenache grapes?
 There are many different styles of Grenache because there are different Grenache grapes and because theuy can be vinified in different ways.
 Here I cover mainly the red Grenache-based wines and briefly the other styles.
 I will write in more detail about Garnacha Blanca in a later blog post.
 Red Grenache wine styles Oz Clarke has described Grenache Noir in his inimitable style as the “wild, wild woman of wine, the sex on wheels and devil take the hindmost, the don’t say I didn’t warn you” perhaps because of its tendency to high alcohol.
 This is probably also why, despite being a widely planted grape, Grenache noir is rarely found as a varietal or 100% pure Grenache though it is being seen increasingly in North East Spain.
-The closest I have had (though now sadly sold out) is the Australian Eperosa Stonegarden Grenache which is 97% and a very
+The closest I have had (though now sadly sold out) is the Australian Eperosa Stonegarden

 Debunking 7 wine myths

 Bursting the bubble of 7 wine myths I am amazed by some of the wine tales that I read or hear about to the extent that I sometimes wonder how much wine has been imbibed when the stories originated.
-Variations of these tales suggest that, like a game of Chinese whispers, some of them are being blown out of all proportion as they circulate.
+Variations of these wine myths suggest that, like a game of Chinese whispers, some of them are being blown out of all proportion as they circulate.
 Like most urban myths, there is a danger that they can get in the way of reality or worse still spoil our enjoyment of wine.
 So it is time to debunk some of these wine misconceptions and burst the bubble of seven wine stories.
-Myth 1: Putting a silver spoon in the neck of a champagne or sparkling wine bottle will keep the wine fizzy Talking of bursting bubbles, let’s start with fizz.
+1: Putting a silver spoon in the neck of a champagne or sparkling wine bottle will keep the wine fizzy Talking of bursting bubbles, let’s start with fizz.
 In order to keep your champagne or sparkling wine bubbly after opening a bottle what is most important is keeping it cold – and then it will only keep fizzy up to a point.
 Whether this long-standing story grew out of the belief that the spoon was trapping cold air in the bottle or through a misguided belief that silver holds some magical bubble-retaining characteristics, I don’t know.
 I have tested the cold air theory however and sparkling wine kept in the fridge will keep bubbly – but only for a couple of like the plastic stopper pictured which I find keeps the bubbles longer than the clunky metal stoppers which never quite seem to grip the bottle sufficiently.
-Myth 2: The heavier the bottle, the better the wine I have heard this myth uttered far too many times and I can’t imagine its origin.
+2: The heavier the bottle, the better the wine I have heard this myth uttered far too many times and I can’t imagine its origin.
 If you buy a wine in a heavier bottle, it is going to be a more expensive wine as you are simply paying for the heavier packaging – and there is no guarantee about the quality of the wine inside.
 If you compared two £25 bottles of wine, you would be getting poorer value in the wine in the heavier bottle because you, the consumer, are paying the extra cost of the heavier bottle.
 Also heavier bottles are not good for the environment; even if glass is recyclable think of all the extra weight on those lorries moving the wine around.
 And there’s the risk of back strain for those people that move cases around to get your wine to you!
-Myth 3: Screw caps mean cheap & nasty wine; quality wines are always sealed with a cork This is a myth which may have had some truth to it years ago.
+3: Screw caps mean cheap & nasty wine; quality wines are always sealed with a cork This is a myth which may have had some truth to it years ago.
 The original screw caps were certainly cheaper than corks and a way for producers of cheaper wines to keep their costs down.
 Producers of better quality wines looked down on the screw cap and preferred to keep using corks as a symbol of premium wine that would age better in bottle.
 Screw caps became synonymous with the lower end of the quality range and wines meant for drinking immediately.
 Since then however screw-off caps have come a long way; millions of pounds have been spent on technological advances such that wines with a screw cap can age and develop whilst in the bottle, just as well as a wine in a bottle sealed with a cork.
 New Zealand is a particular fan of the screw cap; just look at the fabulous wines of Auntsfield and TWR and they are all sealed with screw caps.
 In fact of all Wines with Attitude’s portfolio – which only contains good quality wines – about 25% are sealed with a screw cap.
 I know there will always be those who prefer the sound of a cork popping but don’t assume a wine under screw cap is not good because you could be missing out on some fabulous wines.
 The price may be a better indication of quality.
 I will write more about screw caps in another blogpost.
-Myth 4: Wine under screw cap cannot be corked Following on from Myth 3 some fans of screw caps say that a wine sealed with a screw cap can’t possibly be corked.
+4: Wine under screw cap cannot be corked Following on from Myth 3 some fans of screw caps say that a wine sealed with a screw cap can’t possibly be corked.
 But that is simply not true and shows a lack of understanding of that wine fault.
-To read more about corked wine, read my wine faults blog.
+To read more about corked wine, read my wine faults blog (coming soon).
 In simple terms, the compound responsible for corked wine, TCA, is not just found on corks but can contaminate whole wineries.
-Myth 5: Thicker legs means a better quality wine Once you have swirled wine in your glass, the liquid dripping back down the inside of the glass is referred to as the legs or tears (rhymes with fears) – and you won’t believe the amount of argument that the cause of this phenomenon has raised in the wine industry over the years.
+So wine sealed under screwcap can be corked, though these days fewer wines suffer this fault than in the past.
+5: Thicker legs means a better quality wine Once you have swirled wine in your glass, the liquid dripping back down the inside of the glass is referred to as the legs or tears (rhymes with fears) – and you won’t believe the amount of argument that the cause of this phenomenon has raised in the wine industry over the years.
 They have been said to indicate either the quality of the wine or its sweetness but they are in fact an indication of the amount of alcohol in the wine.
 There is a detailed scientific explanation but to keep things short it’s all about surface tension forces between the alcohol and the water in the wine, the faster evaporation of the alcohol, the tension between the liquid and the glass changing and, of course, gravity.
 This only happens with multi-compound liquids – there are no legs in pure alcohol or in pure water.
 A higher concentration of alcohol will make wine slide down the glass more slowly but the difference is not huge; it is easier to see the alcohol content on the label of the bottle than by guessing it from the legs.
-Myth 6: Supermarket discounts A £10 wine that is discounted to £5 may look like a bargain but it is actually a £5 wine that is normally inflated to £10.
-This is a generalisation as the margins on more expensive wines are higher than on cheaper wines but it’s why I say to people, if you are going to buy wine from supermarkets, never buy at the
+6: Supermarket discounts A £10 wine that is discounted to £5 may look like a bargain but it is actually a £5 wine that is normally inflated to £10.
+This is a generalisation as the margins on more expensive wines are higher than on cheaper wines but it’s

 Best wines to drink with chilli

 The best wines to drink with chilli spice What are the best wines to drink with chilli and other spicy hot food?
 I’m talking here about chilli-hot food.
 Your first thought might be to reach for the biggest, heartiest red wine on the wine rack to pair with a hot chilli con carne for example – after all I recommend in my general food and wine matching tips that you think about the matching the structure of the wine and the food aiming to balance the weight or richness of the most dominant ingredient in the dish (often the sauce) with the body of the wine.
 You would therefore think that a strong flavoured, fuller-bodied wine might be the best choice of wine to drink with chilli.
 But there are much better wines to drink with chilli, wines that won’t be drowned by or that won’t clash with the chilli as I’ll explain.
-What got me writing about wines and chilli is that I was recently thinking about which wine to serve with a particularly fiery tomato sauce.
+Why it is hard to find wines to pair with chilli What got me writing about finding the best wines to drink with chilli is that I was recently thinking about which wine to serve with a particularly fiery tomato sauce.
 Many people, myself included, have been taking advantage of the ban on visiting restaurants and the extended time at home during lockdown in 2020 and 2021 to dig out long-abandoned recipe books and to look at the ever-increasing array of recipes online to produce meals that are a little different or more adventurous than we would produce in our usually time-poor weekday evenings.
 A new find was simple and very tasty pork mince burger recipe by Nigel Slater who is one of my favourite cooks, Pork burgers with lime leaves and coriander; burgers are not something I would usually choose to eat – but these are not normal times!
 The burgers themselves were delicious without any sauce as Nigel recommends them but I decided to add a hot tomato sauce and serve with pasta; the sauce was really very fiery, the chillies being hotter than I thought.
 Hence my wine choice dilemma… Chilli is one of those flavours that are notoriously difficult to have with wine.
 It’s not actually the flavour that is the problem but rather the heat of the chilli; a substance called capsaicin in chillies creates the hot sensation that can feel like it is actually burning the inside of your mouth, your tongue and lips.
 Quite simply very hot spicy foods can dull the taste buds.
 The heat of chilli makes many wines taste completely different and usually not very pleasant as subtle complexities and fruit flavours are masked.
 Wines can seem rather hollow and not at their best.
-Wines to drink with chilli Assuming that you want to enjoy the complexities of the wine with your spicy hot food, look for wines with one or more of the following characteristics: Wines with higher sugar This doesn’t mean that you need to drink a dessert wine with your chilli; that would be a little strange.
+Best wines to drink with chilli Assuming that you want to enjoy the complexities of the wine with your spicy hot food, look for wines with one or more of the following characteristics: Wines with higher sugar This doesn’t mean that you need to drink a dessert wine with your chilli; that would be a little strange.
 But seek out a slightly sweeter wine than you might usually drink – an off dry white wine with a good slug of refreshing acidity, will make a huge difference because the sweetness of the wine tempers the heat of the chilli – and the heat in the food takes away some of the wine’s sweetness so you will not necessarily notice that the wine is off-dry.
 The weight of the slightly sweeter wine also balances well with the chilli and with other spices which is why I also recommend an off-dry wine such as a Riesling or an aromatic white wine that is slightly sweeter like Pinot Gris or Gewürztraminer with your Chinese takeaway (even when it’s not a chilli hot meal).
 It’s difficult to find red wines that have higher residual sugar levels but as a general rule, lower alcohol wines will be slightly sweeter than wines with 15% ABV.
 Wines with lower alcohol High levels of alcohol in wine can make spicy hot foods seem even hotter so to mute the heat of chillies look for wines with 9 to 12% ABV.
 This will mean you have a much bigger choice of white wines than you will of red wines – look to the cool climate regions where grapes are slower to ripen and therefore to convert their sugars into alcohol.
 German reds and whites would usually fit the bill as would some Loire Valley wines like Chenin Blanc or a Portuguese Vinho Verde and most Proseccos.
 The slight sweetness and the spritz or bubbles of these latter two wines will also help dispel the heat – see above and below).
 Wines with low tannins One advantage of tannic wines is that the astringency of tannins can cut through rich or fatty food but the big disadvantage is that tannins accentuate the heat of spicy foods, masking all the flavours of the food and the wine.
 This is again why white wines, preferably off-dry but even dry white wines, are better partners for hot food than red wines.
 If it has to be a red wine, make it one that is naturally low in tannins like a Pinot Noir, Dolcetto and Gamay rather than a big tannic Cabernet Sauvignon from, say, Bordeaux.
 Unoaked Grenache, Zinfandel or Merlot will usually also fit the bill.
 Younger fruity wines As a general rule younger wines that are not intended to be kept long or have not yet developed huge complexity are better for more elaborate and hotter dishes.
 Older fine wines with their more complex flavours and texture and in the case of red wines softer tannins are best kept aside for more simple fare.
 The more fruit-forward nature and lighter body of younger wines, red or white or rosé, balance well with hot chilli flavours.
 And you could even serve the reds slightly cooler than normal to help with the taming effects of the wine on the heat.
-An off-dry Riesling or TWR’s Toru blend would be my top white wine recommendations with a complex slightly sweet Pinot Gris as a
+An off-dry Riesling or

 Best wines to drink with Beef Stroganoff

 Best wines to drink with Beef Stroganoff Regular readers of my blog will know that I believe the main aim in pairing is to find wines and food that complement each other; one should not overpower the other.
 There are a number of foods that are notoriously difficult to pair well with food, usually because the food in question has a strong taste that can clash with the wine, making the wine seem bitter or even flat: asparagus, artichoke, vinaigrette, lemons and chilli spring to mind.
 But sometimes I am blind-sided by what you might think would be an easy dish to pair wine with: most recently this happened to me with beef stroganoff.
 You might think that the dish calls for a sturdy red since it’s beef, surely the predominant flavour, but the problem with stroganoff – and the same could apply to Mushroom Stroganoff for non-meat eaters and to any other beef dish cooked in a creamy sauce – is that there are several competing foods and flavours which require careful selection of the right wine.
 Let’s look at why it can be difficult to find a good wine to go with beef or mushroom stroganoff – and which seven wines will work well with them both.
 Wines for the components of a Beef Stroganoff Originating in Russia and thought to be named after an old wealthy Russian family named Stroganov, beef stroganoff became a popular item on the menu of many restaurants in Great Britain in the 1960s and 1970s and a dinner party staple of the middle classes.
 Since then its popularity has waned though many modern day chefs have written recipes for beef in cream sauce, a stroganoff by another name.
 The main ingredients and the wines that you might normally choose with them individually are: beef – this should be a good lean cut since the cooking time is relatively fast and the meat should be tender to eat.
 Some might be tempted by a bottle of Bordeaux but the tannins and oak are much better suited to fattier cuts of beef.
 In a stroganoff, there will be some umami flavour from the caramelisation of the meat; these and the lean beef would normally pair well with red wines with low tannins and little oak influence like a Cru Beaujolais.
 If you feel it has to be Bordeaux, it should be a mature wine where the tannins have softened and the oak influence is well integrated. mushrooms – these are usually added to a beef stroganoff and can be used as a substitute for beef in a vegan or vegetarian variation of the dish.
 As mushrooms are an earthy, savoury vegetable, they make some wines seem more acidic and less fruity so my usual instinct is to go for a savoury red wine with lower acidity for most mushroom dishes like a Pinot Noir, a Barolo or a Nebbiolo.
 Cream, often sour cream – the fat content of cream sauces can subdue mouth-watering acidity in wine so you need to make sure that you select a wine with good acidity to start with.
 This will also help cut through the fat and prevent the dish from seeming too rich.
 Wines that are notoriously good to drink with creamy sauces are rich white wines like white Burgundy, Semillon or a Chenin Blanc.
 Mustard is not always added to beef or mushroom stroganoff but it adds a bit of heat and spice and prevents the cream from taking over the dish.
 Wines that would work with a predominantly mustard-tasting dish would have good acidity to match the acidity in the mustard and relatively high tannins as the mustard will soften them.
 A wine that’s low in tannins can seem flat and lose its fruity flavours.
 For predominantly mustard-flavoured dishes you might consider a young Bordeaux, a Syrah or a Sangiovese.
 Aside from the above four basic ingredients, other additions may include nutmeg, brandy and also lemon that some people add to cut through the cream in the same way that an acidic wine would.
 These additional ingredients add further dimensions to the dish – and add further confusion to the wine choice.
 Which are the best wines to drink with Beef Stroganoff?
 Cru Beaujolais, young or mature red Bordeaux, Pinot Noir, Barolo, Nebbiolo, white Burgundy, Semillon, Chenin Blanc, Syrah or Sangiovese???
 With such a variety of wine suggestions for the main ingredients, where do you start with choosing a wine that will pair perfectly with the dish when the ingredients are all combined?
 The first thing to think about is the structure or richness of the most dominant ingredient of any dish and try to match that with the structure of the wine.
 In this instance the cream is the dominant characteristic of the dish, even if only a small amount is added.
 The cream will make a stroganoff fairly heavy which means that very light wines are not really going to work.
 The richness of the sauce needs a wine with good acidity as mentioned above – though not too high given the mushrooms.
 You might not consider drinking white wine with beef dishes but a rich, mature & full-bodied Chardonnay that has acquired a buttery taste and a creamy texture from fermentation and / or ageing in oak barrels really does work well.
 Semillon or Chenin Blanc would also work but they too must be fairly rich and full-bodied with good acidity as that will cut through the creamy sauce making it seem less fatty.
 These wines will also complement the umami and savoury flavours of the red meat and the mushrooms.
 If you have to have red wine, look to a young-ish fruity red Burgundy or Beaujolais, young because older fine wines with their more complex flavours and softer tannins are better with simple food.
-Younger wines that are not intended to develop or have not yet developed on the other hand are better for
+Younger wines that are not intended to develop or have not yet developed on the other hand are better for more complex

 A guide to oaked and unoaked wine

 A guide to oaked and unoaked wine Many wine drinkers have a strong preference for either oaked wines or unoaked wines; people seem to love one and hate the other.
 It is important to differentiate between oaky wines with a strong taste of oak that appeal to a small proportion of wine drinkers and oaked wines.
 The latter have been fermented and / or aged in oak and may have no discernible wood on the palate or nose.
 Over-oaky wines like heavily-oaked Californian Chardonnay and commercial style Rioja, popular up till relatively recently, have not helped the reputation of oaked wines in general.
 So this guide looks at how wood affects wine, why and when oak is used in winemaking and how to tell oaked wines from unoaked wines.
 And, if wines matured in barrel are not your bag, there are also some tips on how to avoid them.
 How oak affects wine Oak can affect wine in a number of different ways.
 It can obviously affect the aroma and flavour of wine – but importantly, it does not have to affect the aroma and flavour.
 It can also have an impact on the colour, tannins and structure of wine and it can encourage clarification of the wine, with time.
 Aromas & flavours from oak Firstly though, let’s take a look at the aromas and flavours from oak that can be distinguished in wine.
 Vanilla is probably the flavour that first springs to mind and this comes from vanillin in the wood itself.
 Many of the other flavours come from toasting the barrel, a process used primarily to make the wood flexible enough to shape it but also to get rid of any bitter, green, raw wood flavours and to release other more palatable flavours.
 The stronger the degree of toasting, the more intense the flavours.
 Lighter toasting shows spices like cloves and nutmeg with more intense toasting leading to flavours like dried fruit, dill, coconut, caramel, cocoa or chocolate, coffee, toast, smoke and even burnt wood (flavours like those depicted in the left hand side of the image below).
 This wide range is why wine aged in barrel is often described as having complexity.
 The right hand side of the image depicts the fresh fruit aromas likely to dominate in a wine that has not been fermented or aged in barrel.
 Of course wine produced in a stainless steel vat can also be complex but the complexity comes from the grapes, the influence of the soils and the terroir in general and from the production processes such as maceration – where the grape juice is left on the skins – and lees ageing – where the wine rests on the dead yeast after fermentation.
 Colour from oak The longer white wines rest in oak, the darker they become.
 Chances are a deep yellow coloured white wine will have been fermented and / or aged in barrel although lees ageing can also make a white wine darker.
 Ageing wine in oak stabilises the colour of red wine rather than changing it.
+Read more in my blogpost on the colour of wine.
 Tannins & oak Tannins in wood can transfer into wine though mainly if new barrels are used and so winemakers have to monitor the affects carefully to avoid over-tannic wines.
 However, although oak is watertight – and wine-tight! – it does allow a tiny amount of oxygen to enter the wine and this slight oxidation helps to soften the tannins and make the wine rounder and smoother.
 It is these tannins and structure that give a wine the ability to age well.
 Tannins from oak can also assist in development of polyphenols, the many naturally-occurring compounds that affect the colour, taste and texture of the wine.
+Read more in my blogpost on tannins in wine.Guide to tannins in wine.
 Body & texture from oak In addition to the softening of wine in barrels through subtle oxidation, there is research to suggest that micro-organisms in the wood contribute to the smooth texture and elegance of the wine.
 Certainly it is known that American oak is relatively high in certain organic esters that give wine a creamy texture.
 In brief, oak brings more complexity to wine.
 In an unoaked wine fresh fruit flavours dominate, the body is likely to be lighter, tannins will be low and the wine is unlikely to be particularly age-worthy.
 Most (well-made) oaked wines will have fresh fruits balanced with the flavours from the oak; tannins will give the wine structure but should not be too harsh or mouth-drying and the wine will have a fuller body and smooth mouthfeel.
 How oak is used in winemaking Oak is widely used in wine making and it can enhance many wines – though not all.
 Care has to be taken not to overpower the wine’s natural flavours and aromas.
 In fact most wines will have spent some time in an oak cask but there are a large number of variables which mean that the influence of the oak ranges from high to practically zero and that the impact is on different aspects of the wine.
 Choices for the winemaker about using oak barrels Winemakers can influence the colour, aromas, flavours and texture of a wine if they choose to: 1) use oak as a fermentation vessel or not The wines in my portfolio that I describe as unoaked have not been fermented or aged in oak just so that you can be sure of their complete unoaky provenance (some other retailers will describe wine fermented in oak but not aged in oak as unoaked).
 But don’t worry too much about wine fermented in oak – many wines are but the vessels are usually very large and very old so the effects on taste are very subtle, if noticeable at all.
-There are other advantages however to fermenting wine in oak, even if the oak vessels are large and old… Large oak vats or casks are often used for fermentation as it is believed that oak flavours are better integrated at that stage in the wine-making process than
+There are other advantages however to fermenting wine in oak, even if the oak vessels are large and old… Large oak

 Contains Sulphites on wine labels